jHubbsy/jHubbsy/README.md

 ---

-_"The best way to predict the future is to engineer it."_
+_"My job as a Software Developer is not to write code, my job is to come up with creative solutions to complex problems."_